drtrigon/sketchbook/README.md

 * KiCAD 5 supports import of eagle projects through plugin: http://kicad-pcb.org/post/eagle-import/
   * also supports export of VRML for 3D model rendering of PCBs
   * also supports scripting by python
+* (Sydney startup STEMN is the GitHub for rocket scientists: https://stemn.com/ - usable? how to download/get data?)

 ( code coverage for arduino: https://gronlier.fr/blog/2015/01/adding-code-coverage-to-your-c-project/ )